What is Satellite?

 2. Medium Earth orbit satellite

-These are the satellites that do not revolve very fast or slow.
+These are the satellites that do not revolve very fast or slowly.
 It completes one revolution of the earth in about 12 hours.
 This satellite passes through a certain place at a certain time.
 Their altitude varies from 10000 km to 20000 km.
 They are used for navigation.

 3. High earth orbit satellite